>

 PS1: Although possible, we will likely not use O(V3) Edmonds' Matching Algorithm if the input is guaranteed to be a Bipartite Graph (as it is much slower).

-PS2: Although possible, we will also likely not use O(V3) Kuhn-Munkres Algorithm (not available in VisuAlgo yet) if the input is guaranteed to be an unweighted Bipartite Graph (again, as it is much slower).
+PS2: Although possible, we will also likely not use O(V3) Kuhn-Munkres Algorithm if the input is guaranteed to be an unweighted Bipartite Graph (again, as it is much slower).

 🕑